-The NIATx Third-party Billing Guide, Second Edition, is intended to help agencies make the transition to billing for their services.
-It provides step-by-step help for agencies with no third-party billing capacity.
+The NIATx Third-party Billing Guide, Third Edition, is intended to help agencies make the transition to billing for their services.
+It provides step-by-step help for agencies with limited or no third-party billing capacity.
 For agencies that have some or even extensive experience with billing, the guide gives suggestions for improving collections and strengthening the business practices that are essential to stability and growth.

 Terms in bold throughout the text are defined in a glossary at the end of the guide.
-We've also included an appendix with samples of forms you are required to use when billing third-party payers (HCFA, UB-04, CMS 1500).
-You'll also find sample forms that you can adapt for your organization as you set up your system for working with third-party payers.
+We've also included an appendix with samples of forms you are required to use when billing third-party payers (UB-04, and CMS 1500).

-We hope that you will find The NIATx Third-party Billing Guide, Second Edition, to be a use-ful tool in creating or improving your system for billing third-party payers.
+We hope that you will find The NIATx Third-party Billing Guide, Third Edition, to be a useful tool in creating or improving your system for billing third-party payers.